-- When despite their best efforts, States cannot adequately ensure rights-based PPRR with resources available at the domestic level, States must seek international cooperation.
-In particular, States must: - a. seek international assistance and cooperation from other States, the United Nations, other competent intergovernmental organizations and non-governmental organizations and entities, as appropriate; - b. ensure that cooperation and assistance is used towards realizing and does not violate human rights; - c. realize the right to the enjoyment of the benefits of scientific progress and its applications in PPRR, including through the adoption of technology transfer agreements, emergency use agreements, information sharing agreements and other arrangements for the equitable sharing of health goods, facilities, services and technologies, and by collaboratively setting up capacities and infrastructure for PPRR; and - d. ensure that conditions attached to financial assistance do not compromise the State's ability to protect human rights in the context of public health emergencies.
+- 26.1 When despite their best efforts, States cannot adequately ensure rights-based PPRR with resources available at the domestic level, States must seek international cooperation.
+In particular, States must: - a. seek international assistance and cooperation from other States, the United Nations, other competent intergovernmental organizations and non-governmental organizations and entities, as appropriate; - b. ensure that cooperation and assistance are used towards realizing human rights and does not violate human rights; - c. realize the right to the enjoyment of the benefits of scientific progress and its applications in PPRR, including through the adoption of technology transfer agreements, emergency use agreements, information sharing agreements and other arrangements for the equitable sharing of health goods, facilities, services and technologies, and the collaborative establishment of capacities and infrastructure for PPRR; and - d. ensure that conditions attached to financial assistance do not compromise the State's ability to protect human rights in the context of public health emergencies.